COVID-19 Engineering Solutions: In the News

 Big Data Analysis of Human Mobility Behavior

-Using big data from mobile devices such as smartphones, GPS devices, and sensors located along highways and roads, researchers are providing a real-time picture of where people are traveling, how their behaviors can affect the spread of COVID-19, and how the pandemic is impacting the economy.
-UMD researchers have made their data and findings, which are updated daily, available to the public in order to help officials make informed decisions
+UMD researchers are providing a real-time picture of where people are traveling, how their behaviors can affect the spread of COVID-19, and how the pandemic is impacting the economy.
+They have made their data and findings, which are updated daily, available to the public in order to help officials make informed decisions.

 - Washington Post, Smartphone data shows out-of-state visitors flocked to Georgia as restaurants and other businesses reopened, May 7